mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## RTCP Considerations {#RTCP-considerations}

-RTCP was originally defined to be used with UDP, which implies (1) the only buffering present would be at the IP interface level, so that transmission timing is largely under the control of the application, and (2) that the overhead, *avg_rtcp_size*, used to compute the RTCP transmission interval could be deterministically computed by adding the IP asnd UDP headers.
+RTCP was originally defined to be used with UDP, which implies (1) the only buffering present would be at the IP interface level, so that transmission timing is largely under the control of the application, and (2) that the overhead, *avg_rtcp_size*, used to compute the RTCP transmission interval could be deterministically computed by adding the IP and UDP headers.
 Both change when carrying RTCP over QUIC and they change in different ways when using QUIC streams vs. QUIC datagrams.

 ### RTCP over QUIC datagrams {#rtcp-over-datagrams}